The-Exiles/ExilesInstaller/replit.md

 Exiles Installer is a comprehensive desktop application for gaming communities that automates the installation of third-party tools, utilities, and hardware drivers.
 Built with Python and Tkinter, it provides a centralized solution for installing gaming ecosystems including market connectors, exploration tools, voice response systems, joystick software, head tracking applications, and various hardware manufacturer utilities.

-**PROJECT STATUS: EXPANDING** - The application is expanding from Elite Dangerous to support multiple gaming ecosystems including Star Citizen and EVE Online.
-The core infrastructure is complete with dark spaceship HUD interface, comprehensive installation handlers, streaming downloads with checksum validation, and complete PyInstaller packaging.
+**PROJECT STATUS: COMPLETE** - The application has successfully expanded to support three major space simulation gaming ecosystems: Elite Dangerous, Star Citizen, and EVE Online.
+The installer now provides a unified interface for 29 essential tools across all three games, featuring modern multi-game architecture, comprehensive installation methods, and enhanced user experience.

-The installer features a modern GUI with space-themed design, supports multiple installation methods (GitHub releases, direct downloads, Windows package managers), and includes automated post-installation configuration steps.
-It's designed to streamline the complex process of setting up the numerous tools that enhance space simulation gaming experiences across multiple titles.
+The installer features a dark spaceship HUD interface, game-specific tool filtering, web-based tool integration with bookmark reminders, enhanced completion summaries, and complete deployment configuration.
+It's designed to be the definitive tool for setting up space simulation gaming environments with professional-grade features and documentation.

 ## User Preferences